srnimani/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 143-168) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 143-168) consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+    - Normalization Layer using Lamda function.
+    - 3 Sets of CNN layers with Maxpooling and dropout to prevent overfitting
+      - Set 1:
+        Convolution - 32x3x3 followed by ELU activation Convolution - 32x3x3 followed by ELU activation Maxpooling - 2x2 filter
+        Dropout - 50%

+      - Set 2:
+        Convolution - 64x3x3 followed by ELU activation Convolution - 64x3x3 followed by ELU activation Maxpooling - 2x2 filter
+        Dropout - 50%

+      - Set 3:
+        Convolution - 128x3x3 followed by ELU activation Convolution - 128x3x3 followed by ELU activation Maxpooling - 2x2 filter
+        Dropout - 50%

+      - Fully Connected Layers
+        FC 512 with ELU activation
+        FC 64 with ELU activation
+        FC 16 with ELU activation
+        FC 1 with ELU activation (Output)

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+For a large part of the work, I used the Udacity provided data to train and model the network.
+This is due to the difficulty I faced in controlling the car with a normal mouse.
+Later, to capture good driving behavior, I first recorded two laps on track one using center lane driving.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from edges without falling off.
+After the collection process, I had about 11540 number of data points.
+I would have collected more to get a much smoother drive, but for the difficulty in controlling the car with the mouse, adjusting the speed and recording at the same time on my Macbook Pro.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 25% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 as more number of epochs did not yield any better results.
+I used an adam optimizer with a learning rate of 0.0001.